-A lot of time has passed since then.
-With the triumph of digitalisation and the globalisation of the economy, business models have emerged which were not adapted to the old regulations.
-In order to stem the associated loss of revenue from VAT collection, four quick fixes came into force on 1 January 2020:
+Much time has passed since then.
+With the triumph of digitalisation and the economy’s globalisation, business models that need to be adapted to the old regulations have emerged.
+To stem the associated loss of revenue from VAT collection, four quick fixes came into force on 1 January 2020:

-1) Until now, many different regulations on consignment stocks applied in the EU.
-These have now been standardised: whereas previously retailers only had to register for VAT purposes on the basis of a warehouse located in another EU country or fulfil reporting obligations there, this is now no longer necessary.
+1) Many regulations on consignment stocks have been applied in the EU.
+These have now been standardised: whereas previously, retailers only had to register for VAT purposes based on a warehouse located in another EU country or fulfil reporting obligations there, this is no longer necessary.
 However, the regulation only applies to one warehouse at a time – and not again if the goods are subsequently taken to other warehouses in other EU countries.

-2) For the first time there is now an EU-wide regulation for chain transactions.
-This does not change anything in Germany, because the regulation corresponds to the administrative concept that has been practiced in this country for a long time.
+2) For the first time, there is now an EU-wide regulation for chain transactions.
+This does not change anything in Germany because the regulation corresponds to the administrative concept practised in this country for a long time.

-3) The tax exemption of intra-Community supplies is more strictly regulated: Intra-Community supplies are now only tax-exempt if the supplier indicates the VAT idenfication number issued to the customer in the country of destination.
+3) The tax exemption of intra-Community supplies is more strictly regulated: Intra-Community supplies are now tax-exempt if the supplier indicates the VAT identification number issued to the customer in the destination country.
 The supplier must check its validity.

-4) In order for intra-Community deliveries to be exempt from VAT, the supplier must prove that the goods were actually delivered from one EU member state to another.
-This proof has been simplified: Now it suffices to have two non-contradictory transport documents from independent parties, such as consignment notes or carrier’s invoices.
+4) For intra-Community deliveries to be exempt from VAT, the supplier must prove that the goods were delivered from one EU member state to another.
+This proof has been simplified: Having two non-contradictory transport documents from independent parties, such as consignment notes or carrier’s invoices, suffices.